Article | REF: P226 V2

 INTRODUCTION

 Method validation stems from the implementation of quality assurance systems in analytical laboratories.
 Its initial aim was to create a relationship of trust between a service provider and a customer.
 Initially perceived as a constraint, it quickly became an important issue, as analysts used to work fairly independently.
 This attitude soon disappeared, as the laboratory had everything to gain from providing results in which the client-decision-maker could have confidence.
-In fact, this approach proved highly successful, as the demand for analyses of all kinds only increased, and still does.
+In fact, this approach was a great success, as demand for analyses of all kinds has only increased, and still continues to do so.
 In just a few years, analysts have become validation experts.
 However, we need to distinguish between in-house validation and external validation.

 Historically, different internal validation procedures have been set up on a sector-by-sector basis, as water analysis specialists felt that they did not face the same problems as those in the steel industry.
 This is why there are still grey areas in the definitions.
 As a result, many method performance parameters are open to interpretation.
 The best example is the limit of quantification: it is widely used, even though there are dozens of calculation methods that produce different values.
 Better standardization of quality criteria calculation modes is certainly the approach that will resolve these problems.